 How to Start A Fudge Making Business

-This post contains a resource section with a collection of articles that will give you a broad overview of getting starting in the fudge industry.
+This post contains a resource section with a collection of articles that will give you a broad overview of getting started in the fudge industry.
 Before you get to the resources a few considerations to keep in mind.

-If you have a great recipe for fudge, like making fudge and get satisfaction from others enjoying your creation, then a business making fudge is a startup possibility to consider.
+If you have a great recipe for fudge, you like making fudge and get satisfaction from others enjoying your creation, then a business making fudge is a startup possibility to consider.

 Below are a few of those considerations: